 - Address: make sure to enter the address of the account holder, not the bank address.

-How to delete an authorized account?
+How to delete a registered account?

 1. Select "Send" or "Deposit".